Solid oxide fuel cell: Chemical Reaction

 However, a few disadvantages are associated with YSZ as an anode material.
 Ni coarsening, carbon deposition, reduction-oxidation instability, and sulfur poisoning are the main obstacles limiting the long-term stability of Ni-YSZ.
 Ni coarsening refers to the evolution of Ni particles in YSZ, which grows larger in grain size, decreasing the surface area for the catalytic reaction.
 Carbon deposition occurs when carbon atoms, formed by hydrocarbon pyrolysis or CO disproportionation, deposit on the Ni catalytic surface.
 Carbon deposition becomes important, especially when hydrocarbon fuels, i.e., methane and syngas, are used.
 The high operating temperature of SOFC and the oxidizing environment facilitate the oxidation of Ni catalyst through the reaction Ni + 1/2 O_{2} = NiO.
 The oxidation reaction of Ni reduces the electrocatalytic activity and conductivity.
 Moreover, the density difference between Ni and NiO causes volume change on the anode surface, potentially leading to mechanical failure.
 Sulfur poisoning arises when fuel such as natural gas, gasoline, or diesel is used.
 Again, due to the high affinity between sulfur compounds (H_{2}S, (CH_{3})_{2}S) and the metal catalyst, even the smallest impurities of sulfur compounds in the feed stream could deactivate the Ni catalyst on the YSZ surface.

 Current research is focused on reducing or replacing Ni content in the anode to improve long-term performance.
 The modified Ni-YSZ containing other materials, including CeO_{2}, Y_{2}O_{3}, La_{2}O_{3}, MgO, TiO_{2}, Ru, Co, etc., have been invented to resist sulfur poisoning, but the improvement is limited due to the rapid initial degradation.
-Copper-based cerement anode is considered a solution to carbon deposition because it is inert to carbon and stable under typical SOFC oxygen partial pressures (pO_{2}).
+Copper-based cermet anode is considered a solution to carbon deposition because it is inert to carbon and stable under typical SOFC oxygen partial pressures (pO_{2}).
 Cu-Co bimetallic anodes show a great resistance to carbon deposition after exposure to pure CH_{4} at 800C.
 Cu-CeO_{2}-YSZ exhibits a higher electrochemical oxidation rate over Ni-YSZ when running on CO and syngas.
 It can achieve even higher performance using CO than H_{2}, after adding a cobalt co-catalyst.
 Oxide anodes, including zirconia-based fluorite and perovskites, are also used to replace Ni-ceramic anodes for carbon resistance.
 Chromite, i.e., La_{0.8}Sr_{0.2}Cr_{0.5}Mn_{0.5}O_{3} (LSCM), is used as anodes and exhibited comparable performance against Ni–YSZ cermet anodes.
 LSCM is further improved by impregnating Cu and sputtering Pt as the current collector.